wardz/FocusFrame/README.md

 - Casts & buffs for focus are only tracked if the focus is within 40 yards range of your character.
 - For rogues/druids: You will lose all your combo points when switching between target and focus!!
 - For some reason **healing** spell casts are not tracked if the focus is inside your party.
 Not sure if this is a vanilla thing or Elysium bug.
 - This addon is only tested on Elysium servers.
-Other servers might not have all the combat log events required for this addon to function properly.
+Other servers might not have implemented all the combat log events required for this addon to function properly.

 ## Installation
 1. Download latest [version here.](https://github.com/wardz/FocusFrame/releases)